How much & why you should tip?

 Tipping currency

-Tipping can be done via foreign or local currency, for foreign currency we recommend you use US dollars, Euros, pound sterling as this can be easily converted to Tanzanian shillings
+Tipping can be done via foreign or local currency, for foreign currency we recommend you use US dollars, Euros, and pound sterling as this can be easily converted to the local currency

 Tipping on a safari